opentimestamps/opentimestamps-client/doc/git-integration.md

         initial commit

-However, if we wait a few hours the timestamp will be completed and can
+However, if we wait a few hours the timestamp will be completed and can be
 verified:

     $ git log --show-signature